 - (a) The legislative and governing body of the city shall consist of seven council members and shall be known as the "City Council of San Marcos". - (b) The members of the city council shall be elected from the city at large, and each council member shall be elected to occupy a place on the council, such places being numbered and designated 1, 2, 3, 4, 5, 6 and mayor. - (c) Each council member for places 1, 2, 3, 4, 5 and 6 shall hold office for a period of three years, staggered so that two members shall be elected to a regular term each year.
-The council member elected to the place of mayor shall hold office for a period of two years.
+The council member shall be eligible to serve three consecutive terms, beginning at the election of council members to be held in November of 2022.
+After serving three consecutive terms, a council member shall not be eligible to run for any city council position, other than mayor, for a period of three years.
+The council member elected to the place of mayor at each regular election held prior to November 2024 shall hold office for a period of two years.
+The council member elected to the place of mayor at the regular election held in November 2024 and at each regular election held thereafter for that position shall hold office for a period of four years and shall be eligible to serve two consecutive terms.